tsberecruit/portal/README.md

 Used Botstrap 5 for the styling the attributes.
 Also incorporated Select2 template format for the layouts.

 # Creating Route for submitting Cmpany Info

+# Creating A Trait file for reusable file upload methods - import into any useable file

+# Completed the form submission for Company Profile info.
+Submitting form into the companies table - companies info